NEDCC and the Nishio Conservation Studio (NCS)

 partner to conserve Asian artwork

-NEDCC and NCS offer the highest level of quality care and professional conservation treatment of Japanese, Chinese, and Korean art.
+NEDCC and the Nishio Conservation Studio (NCS) offer the highest level of quality care and professional conservation treatment of Japanese and Chinese art.
 Traditional techniques and craftsmanship are combined with modern scientific analysis and conservation procedures to merge Asian aesthetics with Western technology while conforming to the ethics and standards of practice of the American Institute for Conservation (AIC).

 Paper conservation treatment proposals for Asian works of art are written after consultation with the client.
 The choice of treatment depends not only on the condition of the work of art, but is also based on other factors that include its function and future use, display and storage conditions, aesthetic and historic content, and the predicted outcome of the treatment.